hmrc/agent-client-relationships/README.md

 HMRC-MTD-VAT service:

     GET /agent/:arn/service/HMRC-MTD-VAT/client/VRN/:vrn

-HMRC-NI-ORG service:

-    GET /agent/:arn/service/HMRC-NI-ORG/client/EORI/:eori

-These endpoints check whether the agent represented by the arn is allocated to the client represented by the mtdItId, nino, vrn or eori within Government Gateway or in CESA.
+These endpoints check whether the agent represented by the arn is allocated to the client represented by the mtdItId, nino, or vrn within Government Gateway or in CESA.

 Possible responses: